 In 1978, Cochin was established as an organized hamlet and, on January 1, 1988, the community was incorporated as a resort village.
 The summer population easily surpasses 2500 when factoring in all of the neighbouring resort areas during the peak season.
 Cochin’s economy is largely based on tourism, but it also benefits from the surrounding agricultural industry.
 Camping, fishing, boating, hiking, golf, and a lighthouse are key attractions.

-The Resort Village has two stores and service stations, a post office, a community hall, two churches, a fire hall, a library, playgrounds, and lots of recreation opportunities.
+The Resort Village has two stores and service stations, a post office, a community hall, two churches, a fire hall, playgrounds, and lots of recreation opportunities.

 Be sure to visit soon - the call of loons, the prairie grasses blowing in the breeze, and the waves crashing on the shore are sure to beckon you back over and over again.

 (Photo from 2010 Olympic Torch Run, Resort Village of Cochin, Moosomin First Nation & Saulteaux First Nation)

 The Resort Village of Cochin has always been a popular getaway destination.
 Everything is possible here!
 Take your boat out to go after northern pike or walleye.
 Fire up the jet-ski and ride the waves.
 Cool off with a dip on a hot day.
 Canoe, kayak, swim, waterski, wakeboard or just sit back and enjoy the fantastic evening sunsets over the water.
 The lakes are also ideal for winter fun, with flat expanses for your snowmobile or ATV and skating on the ice.
 Try your hand at ice-fishing and take in the annual ice fishing derby in February.
 You could win a ton of great prizes.